 Close to Castle Douglas, Kirkcudbright, Kippford and Dumfries, voted the happiest town in Scotland to live in.
 It is 90 miles south of Edinburgh and Glasgow and within an hour and a half of the ferry to Northern Ireland.
 Less than 3 hours Manchester and 5 hours London.

 Orchardton Castle is a Grade B listed building, In 2016 a black book came to light which showed the original mansion and how the building was altered with the much smaller original mansion still within its walls.
 Changes were made in the late 1800s, the roof was lifted and another floor added as well as fortifications to the front and back including turrets.

 Several archaeological and architectural studies have been carried out at the castle.
 It also has a paddock, stables, and its own wildlife pond.
 It is thought that William Douglas was a smuggler and may even have built a secret tunnel down to the sea!

 4 floors plus turret rooms

 Over 40 Rooms

-5 acres including, stables, garden wood and paddock, plus access through fields behind the house leading to a secluded beach for walking, riding, sailing.
+5 acres of garden including, stables, garden wood and paddock, plus access through fields behind the house, leading to a secluded beach for walking, riding, sailing.